 PASDB’s SUPPORT TO MARY CHAPMAN INSTITUTE, WHO TEACHES TO DEAF

-Within the framework of our educational program ‘The Schoolbag of Hope’, PASDB supports the Mary Chapman Institute of Yangon, one of the two only specialized schools in Burma (the other one is in Mandalay), which
+Within the framework of our educational program ‘The Schoolbag of Hope’, PASDB supports since January 2014 the Mary Chapman Institute of Yangon, one of the two only specialized schools in Burma (the other one is in Mandalay),

 government.
-It is the oldest establishment of its kind in Burma and, although under the responsibility of the Protestant Burmese Church, it greets Buddhist, Christian, Muslim and Hindu children.
+It is the oldest establishment of its kind in Burma and, although under the responsibility of the Anglican Burmese Church, it greets Buddhist, Christian, Muslim and Hindu children.

 The institute keeps going thanks to private donations, a beauty salon, the selling of homely handicraft products and Shiatsu massages given by students who